RedisLabs/redislabs-docs/content/rs/administering/database-operations/creating-database.md

 ---
-Title: Creating a Redis Enterprise Software (RS) Database
+title: Creating a Redis Enterprise Software Database
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 db_type: database
 ---
-You can create Redis databases that are sharded and distributed across a single RS cluster.
+You can create Redis databases that are sharded and distributed across a single Redis Enterprise Software (RS) cluster.
 These databases can use Redis Enterprise features like:

 - [Redis on Flash]({{< relref "/rs/concepts/memory-architecture/redis-flash.md" >}})